A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 In other words, eat like they do in the Blue Zones.
 If you’ve never heard of them, the Blue Zones are five regions around the globe where people live the longest, and are healthiest: Okinawa, Japan; Sardinia, Italy; Nicoya, Costa Rica; Ikaria, Greece, and Loma Linda, California.

-In The Blue Zones Kitchen you’ll find 100 easy to prepare and super tasty recipes to help you live to healthy old age.
+In The Blue Zones Kitchen, you’ll find 100 easy-to-prepare and super tasty recipes to help you live to healthy old age.

 5. Ditch the Habits That No Longer Serve You

-Unfortunately, by the time we reach adulthood we’ll have managed to accumulate a number of not so good habits along the way.
+Unfortunately, by the time we reach adulthood, we’ll have managed to accumulate a number of not-so-good habits along the way.

 Others are less obvious, but in a way, more harmful.
 We work too much.
 We say yes too often.
 We compromise more than we should.
 We’ll keep the peace at the expense of our happiness.